CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="Kinematic Diagram and D-H Frame assignment of cartesian manipulator description and computation"> </a>
-# Kinematic Diagram and D-H Frame assignment of cartesian description and computation
+# IV.
+Kinematic Diagram and D-H Frame assignment of cartesian description and computation
 <div align="justify">

  The Denavit-Hartenberg Notation, often known as D-H Notation, was developed in 1995 by Jacques Denavit and Richard Hartenberg to standardize coordinate frames for spatial links.